CKOI-FM: Early years

-The station's original call sign was CKVL-FM, sister station to CKVL 850 AM.
+The station's original call sign was CKVL-FM, sister station to CKVL (850 AM).
 Both stations were located in Verdun, a community just outside Montreal.
 They identified their city of license as Verdun until 2002.

 CKVL-FM was founded by Jack Tietolman and Corey Thomson and probably went on the air at some point between 1947 and 1957.
 Sources disagree on the date, and at least seven different years have been reported as the station's first air date.
 The confusion is increased by the fact that there is no known report suggesting that the station went silent for any noticeable period of time after getting on the air, despite this phenomenon being relatively common among 1950s FM stations.
 In any case, the Canadian Communication Foundation reports the station first signed on in 1947, and that CKVL-FM was confirmed as being on the air in 1957.
 Broadcasting Yearbook lists the sign-on year as 1953.

-The station was originally a full-time FM simulcast of co-owned CKVL 850.
-The majority of its programming was in French, although there were some English-language shows too.
+The station was originally a full-time FM simulcast of co-owned CKVL.
+The majority of its programming was in French, although there were some English-language shows.